Milwaukee Public Schools has had a Positive Behavioral Interventions and Supports system in place for several years.

-The Tier 3 Team uses progress monitoring data such as Office Discipline Referrals (ODR), Daily Progress Report (DPR), Out-of-School Suspensions (OSS), In-School Suspensions (ISS), direct observation data, and student attendance.
+The Tier 3 team uses progress monitoring data such as office discipline referrals (ODRs), daily progress report (DPR), out-of-school suspensions (OSS), in-school suspensions (ISS), direct observation data, and student attendance.
 The progress monitoring data will be entered into Infinite Campus daily and reviewed weekly to ensure the effectiveness of the intervention.

-The Tier 3 Team also is responsible for checking the fidelity of implementation of the Tier 3 system.
-After the Tier 3 Team is trained on the PBIS self-assessment tools, the overall fidelity of implementation of the Tier 3 system is monitored through the Benchmarks of Advanced Tiers (BAT).
-All fidelity of implementation tools are available through the PBIS assessment website and are used by schools and school districts across the nation.
+The Tier 3 team also is responsible for checking the fidelity of implementation of the Tier 3 system.
+After the Tier 3 team is trained on the PBIS self-assessment tools, the overall fidelity of implementation of the Tier 3 system is monitored through the Benchmarks for Advanced Tiers (BAT).
+All fidelity-of-implementation tools are available through the PBIS assessment website and are used by schools and school districts across the nation.

 - Functional Behavior Assessment/Behavior Intervention Plan (FBA/BIP)

 The FBA/BIP is a process for identifying (a) observable problem behaviors, (b) the contexts or routines where the problem behaviors are most likely, (c) the specific antecedent events within a context or routine that reliably predict occurrence of problem behaviors, and (d) the consequences that appear to maintain the problem behavior.